Cincinnati Zoo and Botanical Garden: Red Panda Habitat

 Opened in 1985, this naturalistic woodland landscape includes many native Chinese plant species to simulate the natural forest habitat of the red panda.
 One pair of red pandas was a gift to the Cincinnati Zoo from the Beijing Zoo in China.
 These lavish exhibits are opened aired, connected by a small flowing stream under low elevated bridge.
-It also provides many tall trees for the three red pandas to relax and sleep on.
+It also provides many tall trees for the five red pandas to relax and sleep on.
+In 2025 the zoo's red panda pair Zuko and Marcy had the 100th red panda cub born at the zoo.

 Swan Lake

-This big body of water takes up a lot of the zoo's ground near the entrance.
-The Cincinnati Zoo was the first place to exhibit and breed red-crowned cranes, trumpeter swans, wood ducks and various other waterfowl species are kept here.
+Swan Lake is a large body of water near the zoo's entrance.
+The lake is home to various waterfowl species.
+The Cincinnati Zoo was the first place to exhibit and breed red-crowned cranes, trumpeter swans, and wood ducks.

 Wolf Woods

 Wolf Woods opened in 2005 after a renovation of Otter Creek.
 After another renovation in the summer of 2011, the second section focuses on the conservation story of the Mexican gray wolf native to the southwestern United States.
 Here, a rustic, historical trapper's cabin has been converted into a Mexican wolf field research station.
 Other species include the gray foxes, North American river otters, and barred owls.